 Our Baltimore law firm understands how precarious of a situation it can be when you’re considering filing bankruptcy.
 With the laws and requirements involved, it’s best to work with a law firm that will guide you through the process and look out for your financial future.
 If you’re struggling financially and what to learn more about your options, a Baltimore Chapter 13 bankruptcy lawyer can help.

 Schedule a consultation with our firm today.
 We’ll review your situation and help you determine how best to proceed for the sake of your future.
-If filing Chapter 13 bankruptcy is the course you decide, we’ll be with you every step of the way.
+If filing for Chapter 13 relief is the course you decide, we’ll be with you every step of the way.
 Contact us today to learn more.